Thư viện chuyên khoa

 Do bridges weaken teeth?

-For traditional bridges, natural teeth must be covered with crowns.
+For traditional dental bridges, natural teeth must be covered with crowns.
 There will be some good tooth enamel lost during the shaving down and capping of the healthy teeth on each side of the bridge.
 This raises the possibility of causing already healthy teeth irreparable harm.

 See more: Dental Implants and Dental Bridges: What is the difference?